-Bruno Perreau is the Cynthia L. Reed Professor of French Studies and Language, and Associate Professor of French Studies.
+Bruno Perreau is the Cynthia L. Reed Professor of French Studies and Language.

 Perreau received his PhD in political science from the University of Paris 1, and taught for ten years at Sciences Po.
 He was a member of the Institute for Advanced Study, Princeton; a Research Associate at the University of Cambridge, Jesus College; and a Fellow at Stanford Humanities Center.
 He received awards from the British Academy, the European Commission, the European University Institute, and the French government (academic palms).